 I think if you could see the staff on the front line and all those supporting the work of the moment you would be incredibly proud, but we are proud of you as well.
 We’re proud of you that you can to stay away with such grace and dignity.

-We’re proud of the fact that you right and you tell us how much you long to be back here and believe me we cannot wait for that day to come but we just want to make sure that that day comes and we do it safely and properly.
+We’re proud of the fact that you write and you tell us how much you long to be back here and believe me we cannot wait for that day to come but we just want to make sure that day comes and we do it safely and properly.

 St John’s Hospice – Chief Executive